 2. Endocrine Diseases

 The body’s endocrine system plays a crucial role in maintaining the hormonal balance.
 It is also responsible for maintaining the health of the reproductive system and the metabolism of the body.

 There are few diseases which are categorized as endocrine diseases which damage the chemical messenger system and can cause a man to experience impotence.

 Diabetes is the most common example of an endocrine disease which deteriorates the ability of the body to utilize the hormone insulin.
 The problem of chronic diabetes is often associated with nerve damage.
 The problems associated with diabetes are erratic blood flow through the blood vessels and imperfect hormone levels.
 These factors contribute equally to cause impotence in men.

 3. Cardiovascular Diseases

 There are many heart conditions which affect the health of the heart and weaken its ability to pump enough blood to the organs of the body.
 It is a well-known and proven fact that without enough supply of blood to the penis, it loses its vitality and risk of impotence considerably increases over a period of time.

 Although people can’t have control over every medical condition, and if an individual is struck by the problem of erectile dysfunction then panic is the only thing one needs to avoid.
-There are some oral treatments available in the medical science today which are scientifically proven to be effective on Erectile Dysfunction or ED.
-Some of the FDA approved ED medications are Kamagra, Levitra and Silagra.
+There are some oral treatments available in medical science today which is scientifically proven to be effective on Erectile Dysfunction or ED.
+Some of the FDA approved ED medications are Levitra, Kamagra, and Silagra.